DmytroShvetsDev/ReceiptGenerator/README.md

 - using [POST] /api/receipts/create/ --- this endpoint accepts JSON from ERP.
 (Ex. {"point_id": 1,"order_number":
         1,"type": "client","order_data": [{"name": "banana","price": 20,"count": 2},...]}).

-    creates checks in the database and runs a worker to generate PDFs for these checks.
+    creates receipts in the database and runs a worker to generate PDFs for these receipts.
-- using [GET] /api/receipts/list/ --- This endpoint displays all checks
+- using [GET] /api/receipts/list/ --- This endpoint displays all receipts

 #### you can also see the detailed documentation in the api.yml file